-If recordkeeping deficiencies are suspected, the CSHO and the Assistant Chief of Enforcement may request assistance from the Chief of OSH.
-If there is evidence that the deficiencies or inaccuracies in the employer's records impair the ability to assess hazards, injuries and/or illnesses at the workplace, a comprehensive records review shall be performed.

-2. Other information related to this topic:
+- 1. If recordkeeping deficiencies are suspected, the CSHO and the Assistant Chief of Enforcement may request assistance from the Chief of OSH.
+If there is evidence that the deficiencies or inaccuracies in the employer's records impair the ability to assess hazards, injuries and/or illnesses at the workplace, a comprehensive records review shall be performed. - 2.
+Other information related to this topic: - a.

-- a.
 See AKOSH PD 05-10 (CPL 02-00-135, Recordkeeping Policies and Procedures Manual, December 30, 2004). - b.
-Other AKOSH programs and records will be reviewed, including hazard communication, lockout/tagout, emergency evacuation and personal protective equipment.
-Additional programs will be reviewed as necessary. - c.
-Many standard-specific directives provide additional instruction to CSHOs requesting certain records and/or documents at the opening conference. - d.
+Many standard-specific directives provide additional instruction to CSHOs requesting certain records and/or documents at the opening conference. - c.
 There are several types of workplace policies and practices that could discourage employee reports of injuries and could constitute a violation of AS 18.60.089.
 These policies and practices, otherwise known as employer safety incentive and disincentive policies and practices, may also violate AKOSH recordkeeping regulations.
 OSHA enumerated the most common potentially discriminatory policies in the March 12, 2012 Memorandum from OSHA.